gtxaspec/wz_flash-helper/docs/README.md

 - Backup partitions
 - Restore partitions
 - Switch between Stock, wzmini and OpenIPC firmware
-- Dry run option for safety and debugging.
+- Dry run option debugging.
 - Initramfs shell for manual debugging if you have a serial connection.
 - Seamlessly boot to `wz_mini_hacks` on the next boot
 - Support custom scripts to customize partitions